-As part of The Bushcamp Company’s commitment to the wildlife and people of the South Luangwa, we work closely with the local community and conservation organisations to develop projects that help conserve precious resources, support education and generate a sustainable source of income to those who live around the park.
-Back in the 1960s, when Norman Carr first started to operate walking safaris in the Luangwa, he realised that conservation could not work without the local people truly benefiting from the wildlife around them.
-Today, this approach to responsible tourism is more pertinent than ever and forms the basis of how we run our safari operation.
+As part of The Bushcamp Company’s commitment to the wildlife and people of the South Luangwa, we work closely with the expanding local community and with conservation organisations to develop projects that help conserve precious resources, support education and generate a sustainable source of income to those who live around the park.

 Zambia’s Luangwa Valley is the country’s premiere destination for wildlife-based tourism, like virtually everywhere on the planet it is threatened by an multitude of problems, including poaching, rapidly growing human economies, lack of adequate information on wildlife species and a lack of training, education and employment opportunities for local people who are ultimately responsible for conserving their wildlife resources.
 In a time of pressing environmental and social problems, responsible, wildlife-based tourism is of paramount importance for the ecosystems, wildlife and local communities that depend on them.
 During the 1970's and 1980's Zambia lost the majority of it's elephant population and all of it's rhino to poaching.
 However to date, the elephant population has started increasing as a result of increased and improved law enforcement.
 Despite being one of the most wildlife-rich areas remaining in Africa, its natural heritage is under threat from poaching and other illegal activities.
 To help combat these serious threats to the Luangwa’s wildlife The Bushcamp Company is a proud supporter of three local wildlife organisations - The South Luangwa Conservation Society (SLCS), the Zambian Carnivore Programme (ZCP) and the Zambia Wildlife Authority (ZAWA) - that work together on various conservation efforts to address these issues and conserve the Valley’s wildlife.
-We recently substantially increased our support for these organizations by providing a light aircarft for aerial anti-poaching and reasearch activities.
+We recently substantially increased our support for these organizations by providing a light aircraft for aerial anti-poaching and reasearch activities.
+In 2013 a substantial donation was made to protect surrounding Game Management areas after a national hunting ban.

 We are extremely fortunate to work with some exceptionally dedicated, resourceful and ambitious organisations and individuals who share our long-term commitment to the future of Luangwa's wildlife and it's people.